garrandall/popular-music-data/tracks/baby-fabolous-mike-shorey.md

 And won't we make a good...(baby)?

-Ooh, if I seem just a bit taken, pardon me
+Oh, if I seem just a bit taken, pardon me
 But you're so amazing
 I just want us to do this exclusively
 Say you'll be my baby